-Esade's Business School programs are taught entirely on this campus and students have access to all the facilities in Buildings 1, 2 and 3 in Barcelona-Pedralbes.
-The ESADE campus in Sant Cugat incorporates the ESADE Business Park and the Roberto-de-Nobili Student Residence.
+The ESADE Sant Cugat campus incorporates the Undergraduate programmes of the Business School, the Master of Sceince Programme and the Roberto-de-Nobili Student Residence.
 A campus map is available here.

 The ESADE Barcelona-Sant Cugat Campus is well connected to Barcelona by train (Ferrocarrils de la Generalitat de Catalunya FGC) and by bus.